A VERY EXPENSIVE POISON

 Preview $20

-Patrons please note: New Theatre is gradually phasing out
+Patrons please note: New Theatre is now EFTPOS-only

-by the beginning of July.
-This will apply to both ticket and bar sales.
+at Front of House for both ticket and bar sales.

 COVID- Safe protocols: